 Omicron Delta Kappa has developed several strategic alliances and partnerships since 2012.
 These programs, predominantly for currently enrolled members and recent graduates, provide individuals with opportunities to explore career options and further enhance their leadership development potential.

-The Fund for American Studies (TFAS) sponsors summer programs based in Washington, DC.
-Each program includes academic credit through George Mason University, an internship placement, furnished housing, guest lectures and site briefings as well as professional development and networking events.
-O∆K has partnered with TFAS to offer three $3,000 scholarships to qualified members who are accepted into the 2018 Summer Programs.
-Scholarship applicants must be rising seniors (graduation date between December 2018- August 2019).
-In order to be considered for the scholarship, members must submit their DC Internship application first here, then submit the TFAS scholarship request form found here.
-The deadline for both the application and scholarship form is Tuesday, March 13, 2018.
-If you have questions about TFAS, please contact Mary Stankus, Director of Recruitment and Admissions, via email at email@example.com.
+The Fund for American Studies (TFAS) sponsors summer programs based in Washington, D.C.
+Each program includes academic credit through George Mason University, an internship placement, furnished housing, guest lectures, and site briefings as well as professional development and networking events.
+O∆K has partnered with TFAS to offer scholarships to qualified members who are accepted into the 2019 Summer Programs.
+Scholarship applicants must be rising seniors (graduation date between December 2019 – August 2020).
+In order to be considered for the TFAS scholarship, members must submit their D.C.
+Internship application and scholarship materials first here.
+Then, submit the O∆K TFAS scholarship request form found here.
+The priority deadline for both the application and scholarship form will be announced in fall 2018.
+If you have questions about TFAS, please contact Mary Stankus, Director of Recruitment and Admissions at TFAS, via email at email@example.com.

 The Coro Fellows Program trains ethical, diverse civic leaders nationwide.
 Coro leaders develop skills; master tools needed to engage and empower communities; gain experience in government, business, labor and not-for-profit community organizations; and participate in special community and political problem solving processes.
 Waivers for application fees are available.
 Visit www.corofellows.org or email CoroSoCal@coro.org for more info.